tytydraco/yessleep/out/The_Crane_and_the_Fox.md

 The building itself is forgettable—four stories of glass pretending to be modern, sitting like a plastic tooth in the middle of a dull business park off I-90.
 Everything smells like stale HVAC air and hand sanitizer.
 I memorized the layout the first day, because that’s what you do when you’re trying not to be noticed.
 You become part of the floor plan.
 You fade in.

 Pod C is where I’ve been assigned.
 An open-concept block of six desks shaped like a malformed hexagon, surrounded by half-hearted privacy screens that don’t actually provide privacy.
 I sit across from Cynthia (HR assistant, forty-three, chews on pen caps) and to the left of Marcus (IT, mild halitosis, never breaks eye contact with his monitor).
-Neither of them talks to me, which is a relief.
+Neither of them talk to me, which is a relief.

 But today, he arrived.